 - Option to add desktop shorcut for easy access

-This has been tested on ubuntu 16.04.
+This has been tested on ubuntu & xubuntu.
 In theory it should work on most debian based linux distros.
 Do not move or rename any VPNBook GUI files or folders.
 This will cause VPNBook GUI not to work properly.

-- Execute the vpn file with this command “./vpn” without quotes.
+- Execute the vpn file as follows in terminal:

 If you’re in a another country, but want to see USA NetFlix content.
 You can choose a US server and try udp protocols first and if udp does not work for you, then try tcp.
 The UDP protocol is theoretically faster which is good for streaming video while tcp is slightly slower, but more reliable.
 UDP 25000 works great for me.